HackYourFuture-CPH/program/courses/Frontend/advanced-javascript/week4/assignment.md

 # Assignment

-For this weeks homework we will create a web applications that generates a screenshot of a website based on a url.
+For this week's assignment we will create a web applications that generates a screenshot of a website based on a url.
 We will combine two API's one to generate the screenshot and one to allow the user to save the screenshot.

 We use [Rapid API](https://rapidapi.com/apishub/api/website-screenshot6/?utm_source=RapidAPI.com%2Fguides&utm_medium=DevRel&utm_campaign=DevRel) to generate a screenshot and the [crudcrud API](https://crudcrud.com/) to save the screenshot.